-Electronic Arts Inc. (EA), the second- largest video-game publisher, rose the most in more than five months after Chief Executive Officer John Riccitiello suggested investors are overlooking the company’s growth potential.
+Electronic Arts Inc. (EA:US), the second- largest video-game publisher, rose the most in more than five months after Chief Executive Officer John Riccitiello suggested investors are overlooking the company’s growth potential.

 Riccitiello this week reiterated his concerns that investors have shied away from video-game makers because they don’t fully grasp the industry’s growth potential.
 Analysts and investors who focus on games sold at retail are overlooking Electronic Arts’ growing dominance in games sold digitally, he said.
 Games sold at retail outlets have fallen for almost two years, according to researcher NPD Group.